 Originally, Cyberpunk was supposed to have released by now, but CD Projekt delayed it back in January, and then again more recently.
 Cyberpunk 2077 is now scheduled for a November launch.
 In the meantime, we've dug through what feels like a decade of announcements, interviews and demos to bring you all the important details about character creation, combat, romance, the story, and the world.

 Here's what we know about Cyberpunk 2077 so far:

 Cyberpunk 2077 release date

-Cyberpunk was going to release on April 16, but CD Projekt RED announced in January that it needed "more time to finish playtesting, fixing and polishing".
-The delay happened prior to the coronavirus pandemic that has forced developers to work from home, and CD Projekt says it is still on target for September.
+Cyberpunk was originally going to release on April 16, but CD Projekt RED announced in January that it needed "more time to finish playtesting, fixing and polishing".
+It was pushed to September, and then another delay was announced on June 18, and Cyberpunk 2077 was moved to November.

 - What is Cyberpunk 2077?
 An open-world sci-fi RPG from the creators of The Witcher 3.
 It'll be even bigger than that game, with driving and explorable buildings in a fictional California sprawl called Night City.